 Lots of perks when you live in a home in Houlton Maine, are at a border crossing for New Brunswick Canada.

-To take advantage of the healthy US dollar exchange rate with the loonies, toonies and the other Canadian currency swap for goods or services.
+Taking advantage of the healthy US dollar exchange rate with the loonies, toonies and the other Canadian currency swap for goods or services.
+That's one big one.

 At the time of the blog post, the exchange rate for a Canadian dollar in the US is .71.